-Nr.
-Item to check Fulfilled (Yes / No)?
-Comment 17.
-Verify that POU SF_SAFETY_MODE is correctly used in the safety application program to avoid unin- tended safety program execution in DEBUG (Run) non-safety mode.
-18. Verify that no "Update Device" , Export/Import, Copy/Paste and Archive related functions in PS501 Control Builder Plus V2.2.1 (or newer) / Automation Builder 1.0 (or newer) were executed on Safety mod- ules after the project was validated.
-If the functions mentioned above were used and this lead to a CoDeSys safety boot project with a new CRC, then a full functional testing of all parts of the safety-oriented application has to be performed.
+No. Item to check Fulfilled (Yes / No)?
+Comment 16.
+Verify that correct value for power supply supervision using POU SF_MAX_POWER_DIP_SET was set to have a correct system behavior in case of under- or overvoltage.
+17. Verify that POU SF_SAFETY_MODE is correctly used in the safety application program to avoid unin- tended safety program execution in DEBUG (Run) non-safety mode.
+18. Verify that no profile version change, "Update Device ", Export/Import, Copy/Paste and Archive related functions in PS501 Control Builder Plus V2.2.1 (or newer) / Automation Builder 1.0 (or newer) were executed on Safety modules after the project was validated.
+If the functions mentioned above were used and this lead to a CODESYS safety boot project with a new CRC, then a full functional testing of all parts of the safety-oriented application has to be performed.
 This test must be carried out with the machine in its final configuration including mechanical, electrical and electronic components, sensors, actuators, and soft- ware.
-19. Verify using library CRC, shown in CoDeSys Safety, that only TÜV certified safety libraries with correct CRCs (S Chapter 4.6.1 "Overview" on page 224) are used in the given CoDeSys Safety project to execute safety functions.
-All other user-defined libraries have to be separately validated by the end-user to qualify for the given safety application.
-20. Make sure that internal POUs from SafetyUtil_CoD- eSys_AC500_V22.lib and internal actions from Safe- tyBase_PROFIsafe_AC500_V22.lib are not called by end-user program, which starts from PLC_PRG as the main root.
-21. Make sure that all three system events ("CallbackInit" , "CallbackReadInputs" and "CallbackWriteOutputs") in "Resources → Task configuration → System Events" of CoDeSys Safety remain selected.
-22. If the Flash memory content (SF_FLASH_READ and/ or SF_FLASH_WRITE FBs are called in the safety application) is used in the safety application for safety functions, then appropriate Flash memory content validation procedures (e.g., proper safety application CRC over stored safety data) shall be implemented to ensure safety application data integrity before Flash memory data are used in safety functions.
-Revie Reviewer(s): Machi Machine/Application <id>:</id> Signa ture: Date:
+19. Verify using library CRC, shown in CODESYS Safety, that only TÜV SÜD certified safety libraries with cor- rect CRCs ( ♥ Chapter 4.6.1 "Overview" on page 228 ) are used in the given CODESYS Safety project to execute safety functions.
+All other user- defined libraries have to be separately validated by the end-user to qualify for the given safety applica- tion.
+20. Make sure that internal POUs from SafetyUtil_CoD- eSys_AC500_V22.lib and internal actions from Safe- tyBase_PROFIsafe_LV200_AC500_V22.lib (or older versions) are not called by end-user program, which starts from PLC_PRG as the main root.
+21. Make sure that all three system events ( "CallbackInit" , "CallbackReadInputs" and "CallbackWriteOutputs" ) in "Resources → Task configuration → System Events" of COD- ESYS Safety remain selected.